andreashandel/IDEMAbook/docs/index.md

 * Understand the basic ideas of complex systems and systems thinking
 * Understand how models can help study complex systems
-* Assess strength and weaknesses of different approaches to ID dynamics
+* Assess strength and weaknesses of different modeling approaches
 * Understand the concept of a compartmental model and how it can be used to model infectious diseases